-Secondly, the words used in your questionnaire are important and it is crucial to keep it as simple and straightforward language as possible.
+Secondly, it is crucial to keep the framing of questions with as simple and straightforward language as possible.
 It is also necessary to frame your questions based on the subject matter.
-And lastly, ask one question at a time, don’t group two questions as one.
+Lastly, ask one question at a time, don’t group two questions as one.

 4. Choose your question type

 Based on the type of data you want to collect, decide on what question types to add to your questionnaire.
-If you want quantitative data, include close-ended questions, or if you want an in-depth analysis of your topic then you’ll collect qualitative data which means open-ended questions to be included.
+If you want quantitative data, include close-ended questions, or if you want to collect qualitative data which means open-ended questions to be included.

 5. Decide on the Question Length

-A good rule of thumb is most participants or customers spend about 5 minutes completing a 10-question survey.
-Unless you’re providing an incentive in return, creating a long questionnaire (basically >20-25 for research purposes and >10 in terms of customer feedback, job application, etc) is a big ask for your participants.
+Most participants or customers spend about 5 minutes completing a 10-question survey.
+Unless you’re providing an incentive in return, creating a long questionnaire (basically >20-25 for research purposes and >10 in terms of customer feedback, job application, etc.) is a big ask for your participants.

 The number of questions in your questionnaire should depend on the information you want to collect.
 Keeping it short and sweet is the best way to get a valid response.